-Alpena CRTC Community 4.6.3 Outreach and Alpena CRTC Community Council/ Formalize Thunder Bay Interagency Cooperation
+Alpena CRTC Community Outreach and Alpena CRTC Community Council/ Formalize Thunder Bay Interagency Cooperation

-Comprehensive and timely communication with community residents and other key stakeholders is a challenge without a dedicated community relations specialist for Alpena CRTC.
-Based on the base's current mission size, a full-time community relations specialist position is not likely to be staffed.
+Comprehensive and timely communication with area residents and other key stakeholders is a challenge without a dedicated community relations specialist for Alpena CRTC.
+Based on the base's current mission size, a full-time com-

 The many community partnerships between Alpena CRTC and the community include close cooperation with Thunder Bay Marine Sanctuary personnel to maintain the integrity of preserved sites and the ecology within the sanctuary.
-Howcommon goals is needed.
+However, formalizing communications to assist with achieving

-This JLUS recommends that Alpena CRTC leverage any communication standard operating procedures that are developed by Camp Grayling JMTC.
-In addition, the installation and local leaders should convene an expanded Alpena CRTC Community Council with the Alpena Area Chamber of Commerce.
+This JLUS recommends that Alpena CRTC leverage any communication standard operating procedures that are develand local leaders should convene an expanded Alpena CRTC Community Council with the Alpena Area Chamber of Commerce.
 Goals of the Alpena CRTC Community Council include:

-- Formalizing communications with NOAA regarding operations over Thunder Bay National Marine Sanctuary - Author and promote a cooperation story with Thunder

-- Bay National Marine Sanctuary - munity College
+- Formalizing communications with NOAA regarding operations over Thunder Bay National Marine Sanctuary - Author and promote a cooperation story with Thunder Bay National Marine Sanctuary - Strengthen the existing partnership with Alpena Community College - Promote STARBASE as an asset connected to Alpena CRTC

-Commission a Thunder Bay Environmental Impact Study/Commission a Joint NOAA/Alpena CRTC Bathymetric Survey tivities that can be potentially disruptive to marine life.
+Commission a Thunder Bay Environmental Impact Study/Commission a Joint NOAA/Alpena CRTC Bathymetric Survey

 In 2002, NEMCOG prepared the Thunder Bay Watershed Initiative.
 Phase II of the plan was released in 2004.
-Since that time, the Thunder Bay National Marine Sanctuary has When the Thunder Bay National Marine Sanctuary boundary expansion was underway, the 2013 NOAA Condition Refor housing UXO and military-related debris.
-This is both an a CRTC leadership. environmental and safety concern.
+Since that time, the Thunder Bay National Marine Sanctuary has expanded from 448 square miles to 4,300 square miles.
+When the Thunder Bay National Marine Sanctuary boundary expansion was underway, the 2013 NOAA Condition Report noted that a 1,300-square-mile area has the potential for housing UXO and military-related debris.
+This is both an environmental and safety concern.

-MDEQ has requested assistance from the U.S. Army Corps 4.6.6 of Engineers (USACE) to evaluate the known munitions in the area and potentially address their findings via the Military Munitions Response Program (MMRP); however, it remains unfunded.
+MDEQ has requested assistance from the U.S. Army Corps of Engineers (USACE) to evaluate the known munitions in 4.6.6 the area and potentially address their findings via the Military Munitions Response Program (MMRP); however, it remains unfunded.